eMirror Vol 29, No. 16 (2025-04-18)

 The WWZC does not advocate any particular diet.
 However all meals prepared during practice events, such as Dharma Assemblies, sesshin, or retreats are vegetarian as most people can eat this.
 On Tuesday evenings there is an optional meat dish, as some people find that a purely vegetarian diet, especially as they get older, is not sufficient for their health.
 If you are adhering to a strictly vegan diet, you can write to the tenzo, Jinmyo Renge sensei, at jinmyo.renge@wwzc.org a week prior to attending an event to request vegan foods.
 If you are lactose intolerant or have allergies to foods, you should write to the tenzo about dietary restrictions a week before attending events.

-Breakfast: Fried potatoes (leftover potatoes fried with chopped red onion and red bell pepper, cumin); scrambled eggs.
+Breakfast: Fried leftover egg noodles with mushroom stroganoff with chopped yellow onion and diced red bell pepper; scrambled eggs.

 Lunch: Calrose rice garnished with toasted sesame seeds; miso shiru (broth made from kombu, slivered ginger, shiro miso, shoyu, mirin, rice vinegar, Shanghai bok choy, cubed silken tofu, rehydrated shitake mushrooms); takuan and gari.

-Lunch: Mixed grain (Chinese rice mixed with leftover Calrose and Thai white and brown rice, garnished with sauteed cubed daikon and furikake); spicy wakame seaweed soup (leftover strained miso shiru broth, wakame, slivered ginger, shoyu, roasted chile oil, silken tofu); kimchi.
+Lunch: Mixed grain (Chinese rice mixed with leftover Calrose rice, garnished with sauteed cubed daikon); spicy wakame seaweed soup (leftover strained miso shiru broth, wakame, slivered ginger, shoyu, roasted chile oil, silken tofu); kimchi.

 Monday Yakuseki: